-Online training is available from many providers around the world, and includes webinars, virtual classrooms, readings materials, and ongoing exams, leading to accreditation.
+Online training is available from many providers around the world and includes webinars, virtual classrooms, reading materials, and ongoing exams, leading to accreditation.

 1. Association for Coaching (AC)

-Collaborative conversations with masters aim at developing you as a coach, growing your practice, and engaging with the broader coaching community.
+Collaborative Conversations with Masters aim to develop you as a coach, grow your practice, and engage with the broader coaching community.

 Meet the Supervisor: New Perspectives on Supervision

-This course is an introduction to multiple supervisory styles and disciplines, including medical, performance, and leadership.
+This course introduces multiple supervisory styles and disciplines, including medical, performance, and leadership.

 Live Coaching Demo Program